ShutdownRepo/pywhisker/README.md

 ![](./.assets/computers_can_self_edit.png)

 If you encounter errors, make sure there is no time skew between your attacker host and the Key Distribution Center (usually the Domain Controller).
-In order to avoid that error, the certificates are valid 40 years before actual date, and 40 years after.
+In order to avoid that error, the certificates generated by the pyWhisker tool are valid 40 years before the current date and 40 years after.

 # Credits and references

-Credits to Dirk-Jan for his work on PKINITtools.
-We initially planned on refactoring Impacket scripts (especially gettgt.py) to implement asymmetric PKINIT pre-authentication for Kerberos.
+ - Credits to [Dirk-jan](https://twitter.com/_dirkjan) for his work on [PKINITtools](https://github.com/dirkjanm/PKINITtools/).
+We initially planned on refactoring Impacket scripts (especially [gettgt.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/getTGT.py)) to implement asymmetric PKINIT pre-authentication for Kerberos.
 He saved us a huge deal of headaches by writing it before us!

-Credits to the whole team behind Impacket and its contributors.
+ - Credits to the whole team behind [Impacket](https://github.com/SecureAuthCorp/impacket/) and its contributors.

-Credits to Elad Shamir who created the original C# tool (Whisker) and to Michael Grafnetter who made DSInternals, a library doing most of Whisker's heavy lifting.
-He also was the one who made the original Black Hat demo presenting the primitive.
+ - Credits to [Elad Shamir](https://twitter.com/elad_shamir) who created the original C# tool ([Whisker](https://github.com/eladshamir/Whisker)) and to Michael Grafnetter who made DSInternals, a library doing most of Whisker's heavy lifting.
+He also was the one who made the original Black Hat demo presenting the attack primitive.